lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 to Ephemeral Diffie-Hellman Over COSE (EDHOC, {{RFC9528}}) ecosystem.

 The introduction of {{RFC8701}} and {{Section 3.3 of RFC9170}} provide comprehensive motivation for adding such extensions;
-{{I-D.edm-protocol-greasing-02}} provides additional background that influenced this document.
+{{I-D.iab-protocol-greasing}} provides additional background that influenced this document.

 The extension points of the EDHOC protocol are cipher suites,